Katherine-Holland/NEW-CHERRY-LEAVES/README.md

 *As a machine learning engineer, I need to test, deploy, and monitor the model so that it remains reliable in real-world conditions.*

 ### **User Stories:**
-- **As a machine learning engineer,** I want to evaluate the model's performance on an unseen test set to ensure it meets the 97% accuracy requirement.
+- **As a machine learning engineer,** I want to evaluate the model's performance on an unseen test set to ensure it meets or exceeds the 97% accuracy requirement.
 - **As a developer,** I want to deploy the trained model into a cloud-based application using Streamlit so that users can interact with it easily.
 - **As a business user,** I want a simple interface where I can upload images and receive real-time predictions.
 - **As a model developer,** I want to log prediction data so that I can track model performance over time and detect potential drift.